PureWeen/pureween.github.io/_posts/2017-06-17-firebase-quote-fun-endquote.md

 categories: Task Rx.NET
 ---

+The [sample project][PureWeen-Repo] for this post contains the final result with the final setup.

-So you've read the examples, installed the libraries, copied over the samples and now you're ready for some firey messaging magic.
+So you've read the samples, installed the latest and greatest Xamarin Libraries, and integrated the samples perfectly into your own code.

+You click compile and you're all ready for some hot firey message magic.
+When this very concise errror pops up.

 ```
 error MSB6006: "java.exe" exited with code 2. // :-(
 ```

-Checking the build logs yield nothing of value unless you increae the logging detail (insert pretty link here)
+This usually means you'll need to crank up the build verbosity on Visual Studio.

+**Tools -> Options -> Project and Solutions -> Build and Run -> Set build output verbosity to Detailed**

+Now we get a much more helpful exception

 ```
 2>  trouble writing output: Too many field references to fit in one dex file: 68555; max is 65536.
 (TaskId:349)